 - Save and reopen the configuration.
-Then, go to "Cygwin process killer" section
+Then, go to the "Cygwin process killer" section

-- Click on "Use Cygwin from a tool installation" checkbox
+- Click on the "Use Cygwin from a tool installation" checkbox

 - Select a tool installation from the list

-- You can customize process termination script.
+- You can customize process termination scripts.
 If you have a version for execution with "-ex" flags, please create a pull request ASAP :)

 - Extended logging and support of various interpreters